Sabrina De Sousa

-Sabrina de Sousa (born 1956) is a Portuguese-American ex-CIA operative convicted (in absentia) of kidnapping.
-In 2009 she was convicted of kidnapping in Italy for her role in the 2003 abduction of the Muslim imam Abu Omar, who was kidnapped in Milan and subsequently tortured.
-Sousa was sentenced to four years in prison for her role in the kidnapping.
-A European Arrest Warrant valid throughout Europe was subsequently issued for her arrest, and she was arrested in Portugal under that arrest warrant in 2015.
-She was due to be extradited back to Italy to serve her sentence, having exhausted her appeal rights against her extradition in Portugal, when the President of Italy issued her a pardon ending extradition proceedings against her in February 2017.
-She was still due to serve community service when she left Italy for the US in October 2019 citing fears for her safety.
+Sabrina de Sousa (born 1956) is a Portuguese-American former CIA operative who was convicted, in absentia, of kidnapping for her role in the 2003 abduction and rendition of Muslim cleric Abu Omar, who was seized in Milan and later tortured.
+Sousa was sentenced to four years in prison.
+A European Arrest Warrant was issued for her, and she was arrested in Portugal in 2015.
+After exhausting her appeals against extradition, she was granted a presidential commutation by Italy in February 2017 that halted the extradition.
+She was still required to perform community service when she left Italy for the United States in October 2019, citing fears for her safety.

-In 2009, Sousa sued the U.S. State Department, claiming that the State Department should grant her diplomatic immunity for her role in the kidnapping.
-The State Department denied that she had diplomatic immunity, and she lost her lawsuit against the State Department.
-In a July 27, 2013, interview with the McClatchy News Service, she said that she worked undercover for the CIA when the kidnapping took place.
-She maintains she played no role in the kidnapping, was unaware of the plans, and was on a ski trip when it took place.
+In 2009, Sousa sued the State Department, arguing that it should grant her diplomatic immunity for her role in the case.
+The department denied she had immunity, and she lost the lawsuit.
+In a July 2013 interview with McClatchy, she confirmed she had worked undercover for the CIA at the time of the kidnapping, but maintained she played no role in it, was unaware of the plans, and was on a ski trip when it occurred.

-Background
+Early life

-Sousa was born in Goa, Portuguese India, and grew up in Mumbai, India.
-She is a citizen of Portugal and the United States, having obtained her U.S. citizenship in 1985.
+Sousa was born in Goa, then part of Portuguese India, and grew up in Mumbai.
+She holds Portuguese and American citizenship, having naturalized as a U.S. citizen in 1985.